Champion0G/vibe-commerce-mock-ecom/README.md

 🧩 Key Learnings

-Integrating REST APIs in full-stack apps
+- Integrating REST APIs in full-stack apps

-Managing state between frontend and backend
+- Managing state between frontend and backend

-Handling async data and error states in React
+- Handling async data and error states in React

-Building a complete CRUD + checkout flow
+- Building a complete CRUD + checkout flow
+- Implementing modern UI/UX with CSS gradients and glassmorphism
+- Creating responsive designs with media queries
+- Using React hooks for state management

 🧑‍💻 Author